-DelMar Pharmaceuticals, Inc. (the "Company") is a Nevada corporation formed on June 24, 2009 under the name Berry Only Inc. Prior to the Reverse Acquisition (note 3), Berry did not have any significant assets or operations.
-DelMar Pharmaceuticals, Inc. is the parent company of Del Mar Pharmaceuticals (BC) Ltd. ("DelMar (BC)"), a British Columbia, Canada corporation incorporated on April 6, 2010, which is a development stage company with a focus on the development of drugs for the treatment of cancer.
+DelMar Pharmaceuticals, Inc. (the "Company") is a Nevada corporation formed on June 24, 2009 under the name Berry Only Inc. On January 25, 2013 the Company acquired (either directly or indirectly) (the "Reverse Acquisition") all of the issued and outstanding shares of DelMar Pharmaceuticals (BC) Ltd. ("DelMar BC").
+Prior to the Reverse Acquisition, Berry did not have any significant assets or operations.
+DelMar Pharmaceuticals, Inc. is the parent company of DelMar (BC), a British Columbia, Canada corporation incorporated on April 6, 2010, which is a development stage company with a focus on the development of drugs for the treatment of cancer.
 It is also the parent company to 0959454 B.C.
 Ltd., a British Columbia corporation ("Callco"), and 0959456 B.C.
 Ltd., a British Columbia corporation ("Exchangeco").
-Callco and Exchangeco were formed to facilitate the Reverse Acquisition (note 3).
+Callco and Exchangeco were formed to facilitate the Reverse Acquisition.